alisw/alibuild/docs/user.markdown

 In case some yet to appear bug in alibuild will force us to rebuild a previously built area, this will be widely publicized and users will get a warning when running the command.

+## Rebuilding packages from branches instead of tags

+Generally, recipes specify a Git _tag_ name in the `tag:` field.
+In some cases, _branch names_ might be used instead (such as `tag: master` or `tag: dev`).
+In such a rare case, aliBuild needs to know what is the last branch commit to determine whether a rebuild is necessary.

+Such check by default uses cached information instead of doing very slow queries to remote servers.
+This means that aliBuild is fast in determining which packages to build.
+However, packages using branch names might not get rebuilt as expected when new changes are pushed to those branches.

+In this case, you can ask aliBuild to update cached branches information by adding the `-u` or `--fetch-repos` option.
+Note that by default this is not needed, it's only for very special use cases (such as centralized builds and server-side pull request checks).